Threadworms, also known as pinworms, are tiny parasitic worms that infect the large intestine of humans.

 If you or your child has threadworms, everyone in your household will need to be treated as there's a high risk of the infection spreading.
 This includes those who don't have any symptoms of an infection.

 For most people, treatment will involve taking a single dose of a medication called mebendazole to kill the worms.
 If necessary, another dose can be taken after two weeks.

 During treatment and for a few weeks afterwards, it's also important to follow strict hygiene measures to avoid spreading the threadworm eggs.
 This includes regularly vacuuming your house and thoroughly washing your bathroom and kitchen.

 If you're pregnant or breastfeeding, hygiene measures are usually recommended without medication.
 This is also often the case for young children.

 It's not always possible to prevent a threadworm infection, but you can significantly reduce your risk by always maintaining good hygiene and encouraging children to do the same.

 Children should wash their hands regularly, particularly after going to the toilet and before mealtimes.
 Kitchen and bathroom surfaces should be kept clean.

-Encouraging your children not to scratch the affected area around their anus or vagina (in girls) will help prevent re-infection and reduce the risk of the infection spreading to other people.
+If your child is infected, encouraging them not to scratch the affected area around their anus or vagina will help prevent reinfection and reduce the risk of the infection spreading to others.